Human Breast Milk Kills Cancer Cells

 (Discover Magazine) - When Catharina Svanborg and her research a__sociates began mixing mothers' milk and cancer cells together seven years ago, she wasn't looking for a cure for cancer; she was after a way to fight germs.

 Nevertheless, the physician and immunologist at Lund University in Sweden has discovered that a previously taken-for-granted component of ordinary human b___st milk compels cancer cells — every type of cancer cell tested — to die.

 Now Svanborg must prove her discovery, demonstrating to wary scientists that her surprising find is for real.
 So far, it hasn't been easy.

-"It's an extremely important observation, interesting and provocative," says breast cancer researcher David Salomon of the National Cancer Institute.
+"It's an extremely important observation, interesting and provocative," says b___st cancer researcher David Salomon of the National Cancer Inst_tute.
 "But it's novel, and novelty always runs the risk of challenging the current dogma.
 A lot of times you run up against a brick wall of people who have tunnel vision."

 It all began seven years ago, when her student Anders Hakansson rushed into Svanborg's office with perplexing news.
 He had been experimenting with human cancer cells, microbes and mothers' milk.
 (Cancer cells make popular experimental models because they come in standardized lab strains.
 In many important respects they behave just like other human cells in lab dishes.)